Many celebrities these days try to “break the internet”, Kim Kardashian being the most prevalent of them.

 Countries That Had An Internet Blackout

-On Tuesday 7th May 2013 had a country-wide internet blackout for 20 hours, apparently due to a severed internet cable but many believe it was done by the government to stifle revolt.
+On May 7, 2013, Syria had a country-wide internet blackout for 20 hours, apparently due to a severed internet cable but many believe it was done by the government to stifle revolt.

 In March 2013 blocked all access to VPN’s (Virtual Private Networks), these were essentially a way of bypassing government web filters.